 “Two-one,” Randy said loudly.

 Tim grabbed the ball as it bounced under the basket and stood under the backboard.
 Jason blocked Ronnie as he watched Tim and tried to predict where he was going to throw the ball.
 Ronnie got in front of Jason, Jason moved back in front of Ronnie and they crowded each other until Ronnie broke away and Tim passed him the ball.
-Ronnie hurriedly dribbled down court and Jason ran after him as he was getting caught up in the antagonistic, competitive spirit.
+Ronnie hurriedly dribbled down court and Jason ran after him as he got caught up in the antagonistic, competitive spirit.

 Ronnie and Jason got to the end of the court as Randy and Tim ran upon them and they all bunched up around the basket.
 Ronnie passed the ball to Tim, Tim dribbled to the basket while trying to dodge Randy, then passed the ball back to Ronnie.
-Ronnie set himself to shoot, Jason got in front of him, and Ronnie passed the ball diagonally to Tim.
+Ronnie set himself to shoot, Jason got in front of him, and Ronnie passed the ball to Tim.
 Randy reached for the ball, deflected it, and it bounced away.
 Tim and Randy ran after the ball followed by Ronnie and Jason.
-Tim got to the ball first, snagged it up, and dribbled rapidly back to the end of the court as Randy, Ronnie, and Jason ran after.
+Tim got to the ball first, picked it up, and dribbled rapidly back to the end of the court as Randy, Ronnie, and Jason ran after.
 Tim got to the basket, jumped forward and hooked the ball sideways in an arc.
 It rebounded off the backboard, hit the front of the hoop then fell through.
 “Two-two,” he retaliated.

 Jason grabbed the bouncing ball and stood under the backboard.
 He looked for Randy past Ronnie as Randy moved one way then another and tried to keep away from Tim.
-Randy dodged around some more then Jason saw a clear path to him and he shot the ball quickly.
+Randy dodged around some more then Jason saw a clear path and he quickly shot the ball to him.
 Randy dribbled furiously to the other end of the court as Tim ran close behind and lateral to him.
 Jason hustled down the other side of the court as he tried to outrun Ronnie to the basket.
 Randy got near the end, stuttered to a stop and set himself to shoot.
 Tim swarmed Randy as Jason and Ronnie ran upon them.
 Randy passed the ball around Tim to Jason and he dribbled ahead quickly.
 Ronnie got in Jason’s way, Jason went around him and launched the ball to the basket.
 It hit the backboard at an angle and bounced through the net.
 “Three-two,” he said.

 Ronnie grabbed the ball, stood under the backboard and Jason positioned himself in front of him.
 He faked a pass one way then the other as Jason moved sideways with the ball until Ronnie bounced it diagonally into Tim’s hands and the action of the game shifted down court.